Laverton, Western Australia: Modern industry

 Laverton is primarily a mining area.
 There are two major operating gold mines in the district: the Wallaby Mine near Granny Smith, owned and operated by Gold Fields, and the Sunrise Dam Gold Mine, owned and operated by AngloGold Ashanti.
 Both open pit and underground mining is conducted at these mines.
 The Murrin Murrin laterite nickel project is located 55 km to the west, midway between Laverton and Leonora.
 The area has a long history of pastoralism with sheep, cattle and goats, and a substantial area of land is used in this way.

 Demographics

 According to census results from the Australian Bureau of Statistics, the population of the Laverton urban centre fell 23%, from 439 to 340 in the 15 years from 2001 to 2016.
 Over this same period, the population of Indigenous Australians decreased from 37.6% (165 people) to 20.8% (71 people) of the town.

 Climate

-Laverton has a semi-arid climate with hot summers and mild to cool winters.
+Laverton has a borderline hot arid climate (Köppen BWh)/hot semi-arid climate (BSh), with sweltering summers and pleasant winters.
+Rainfall is low throughout the year, typically coming from strong southern frontal systems in early winter or remnant tropical cyclones from the Pilbara in late summer.
+Since records started in 1899, the wettest calendar year has been 2000 with 525.6 mm, and the driest 1928 with 65.6 mm.
+The wettest month has been February 1995 with 233.6 mm, and the wettest day 17 February 2011 with 120.2 mm.